olembr/hello-world2/README.md

 **Note:** This installation is tested on a Jetson TX1 board running a version of Ubuntu 18.04 with ROS Melodic.

-**Note** Read the report on how to integrate the CV-module on the Jetson board with the Cyborg.
+**Note:** Read the report on how to integrate the CV-module on the Jetson board with the Cyborg.